-The MOHLTC has established timelines regarding the Ambulance Response Time Standard.
-It is requisite that by October of every year, the organization begin development of their response time plans for the following calendar year.
+The MOH has established timelines regarding the Response Time Standard.
+By the end of October every year, the organization begin development of their response time plans for the following calendar year.
 The RTS plan durations are set to calendar years.

-On the first of March each year, beginning in 2014, each UTM, DDA, or DSB is required to submit a report to the MOHLTC that confirms achieved performance levels, based upon response times for the previous year.
+On the first of March each year, beginning in 2014, each UTM, DDA, or DSB is required to submit a report to the MOH that confirms performance level achievement for response times for the previous year.
 Success is based upon the established plan submitted sixteen months earlier.
 The legislation requires that each service ensures continued RTS plan maintenance, enforcement and evaluation.
 There is also a requirement that when necessary, plans are updated during the year.
 As such, Manitoulin-Sudbury DSB, Paramedic Services evaluates the RTS plan on an ongoing basis.
-That said, we have determined that the 2019 plan can be amended with the implementation of 2018 strategic changes, and the implementation of an amended Deployment Plan Document that directs utilization of resources.
+That said, we have determined that the 2020 plan will remain unchanged from 2019 plan, one that had been amended following the 2018 strategic changes, and implementation of an updated Deployment Plan in early 2019.